genepi/imputationserver-docker/README.md

 ```
 After about 1 minute your Imputation Server instance is ready and you are able to access it on http://localhost:8080.

 Login as **admin** with the default admin password **admin1978**.
 You can now start a job by clicking on *Run*.
-More about submitting jobs and data preparation can found in our  [Documentation](http://imputationserver.readthedocs.io/en/latest/getting-started/#setup-your-first-imputation-job).
+More about submitting jobs and data preparation can be found in our [Documentation](http://imputationserver.readthedocs.io/en/latest/getting-started/#setup-your-first-imputation-job).

 ## Make your Imputation Server persistent